steven004/pytest_oot/README.rst

 Example for using step functions in a test_*.py
 -----------------------------------------------

+Of course, you can directly use test_steps functions in your test_*.py test scripts files.
-Please refer to test_steps module.
+Please refer to test_steps module for details.
+Some basic examples as below:
-This is an easy way to use it, and options provide some tests specific functions.
-There is no difference than using test_steps directly.
-Simple guidance below:

 Examples (Quick Start):